metacpan/metacpan-cpan-extracted/distros/T/Test2-Tools-DOM/README.md

     text CHECK

 Takes a check only.
-Extracts the text content from this element only (by calling [text on the Mojo::DOM58 object](https://metacpan.org/pod/Mojo%3A%3ADOM58#text)), and this is passed to the provided check.
+Extracts the text content from this element only (by calling ['text' on the Mojo::DOM58 object](https://metacpan.org/pod/Mojo%3A%3ADOM58#text)), and this is passed to the provided check.

     is '<p>Hello, <em>World!</em></p>', dom {